RamDG/Bin-to-csv/README.md

 # Bin-to-csv
-Python script to convert a Bin file into a csv file
+Python script to convert a Bin file into a csv file.
-commands:
+To convert use following command:
           Bin_to_csv.py Logfilename.BIN > Logfilename.csv